fattain-naime/gpay-for-piprapay/README.md

-# Google Pay Direct – PipraPay Gateway
+# GPay Direct Payment Gateway for PipraPay
 ![Google Pay logo](assets/icon.png) ![Google Pay logo](assets/piprapay.png)

 Google Pay Direct is a payment gateway plugin for the [PipraPay](https://piprapay.com/) platform.
 It enables your customers to pay with their saved cards in Google Pay using **Direct tokenization (ECv2)**.
 With Direct tokenization you receive an encrypted payment token and process the card transaction yourself via your acquirer.